apache/flink/docs/apis/streaming/index.md

 IterativeStream<Integer> iteration = input.iterate();
 {% endhighlight %}

-Then, we specify the logic that will be executed inside the loop using a series of trasformations (here a simple `map` transformation)
+Then, we specify the logic that will be executed inside the loop using a series of transformations (here a simple `map` transformation)

 {% highlight java %}